-DIVISION B -- PRODUCTION BREEDS
+DIVISION B -- PRODUCTION POULTRY

-(Not eligible for Best in Show)
+Show: Friday, September 1st, 4 PM (Not eligible for Best in Show)

-- 98 Hen/Pullet of any breed to be judged on egg production ability (Rhode Island Reds, Leghorns, commercial egg production crosses or other egg production breeds).
+98 - Hen/Pullet of any breed to be judged on egg production ability

+- (All standard bred egg production breeds and commercial egg production crosses) 103 - Goose for meat production.

 - 99 Cockerel for meat production

-- 100 - Pullet for meat production
+- 100 Pullet for meat production

-- 101 - Cock for meat production

-- 102 Hen for meat production

-- 103 Turkey for meat production
+- 101 Turkey for meat production

-- 104 Duck for meat production.
+- 102 Duck for meat production.

-105 Goose for meat production.

-106 Meat Bird Pen (4-H Meat Bird Project)

-107 Meat Bird Pen (All other sources)

-1150MB Cloverbud Meat Bird Pen

-- Only 4-H youth who have pre-registered to participate in the "4-H Meat Bird Project" through the 4-H office may enter this class.
+Only 4-H youth who have pre-registered to participate in the "4-H Meat Bird Project" through the 4-H office may enter this class.
 This entry must consist of the birds purchased through the 4-H Office.

-- All meat birds from sources other than the 4-H office.